Pauan/rust-signals/README.md

 let mapped = my_state.signal().map(|value| value + 1);
 ```

-The `map` method takes an input `Signal` and a closure, and it returns an output `Signal`.
+The `map` method takes an input Signal and a closure, and it returns an output Signal.

-Whenever the input `Signal` changes, it calls the closure with the current value of the
+Whenever the input Signal changes, it calls the closure with the current value of the
-input `Signal`, and then it updates the value of the output `Signal` with the return
+input Signal, and then it puts the return value of the closure into the output Signal.
-value of the closure.

 This updating happens *automatically and efficiently*, and it will call the closure at
 most once for each change in `my_state`.